yasir-dev1/esdm/README.md

     esdm -r remote_device_name -cp source_file.txt
     Enter the destination directory:/home/username

+Eddit a  SSH device

+    esdm -e mydevice
+    Enter the new IP address (leave empty to keep existing):new ip Enter the new username (leave empty to keep existing): new user name Enter the new password (leave empty to keep existing): new password

 How it works

 esdm uses a JSON file to store the SSH devices.
 The file is located in the home directory of the user who runs the tool.
 The file is named ~/.SDM/ssh_devices.json.